petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ### Activate Classifier Service

-Each service has two status: active, deactive.
+Each service has two statuses: active, deactive.
 When a preparation/training process is ready, the service has a deactivated status.
 A deactivated service is ready, but its not loaded into memory and the API is not able to process the incoming requests.
 To use a service set the status to Activated.
-After the activation process the service is ready to use, all the required files are loaded and stored in memory, the API endpoint is active.
+After the activation process, the service is ready to use, all the required files are loaded and stored in memory, the API endpoint is active.

-This request can be a long running task so the API do it in async way.
+This request can be a long running task so the API do it in an async way.
 Therefore the response is a Process.

 *Example REQUEST*
 > [POST /api/Services/Classifier/`GUID or Alias`/Activate](#operation--api-Services-Classifier-Activate-post)